Public tour schedule

 Parking closest to the lighthouse is in the circle at the end of Fort Road.
 The gift shop & ticket booth are located next to building 32.
 The path from the parking lot along this building and around the inside of the fort is level and wheelchair accessible with many good photo ops along the way.

-It is okay to park in any of the adjoining student lots.
+There are many adjoining lots with plenty of parking, it is okay to park there.
 Please do not park on the grass or in fire lanes.
 Click on the map to open the larger map of the entire campus and building labels.

 […] We made a stop on our way to Cape Elizabeth in south Portland at the Springpoint Ledge Lighthouse.
 This is a real working lighthouse that sits at the end of a 950 foot jetty.
 It’s been in Casco Bay since 1897.
 Tours of the lighthouse are available in person, […]